kognifai/Galore/SDK-documentation/Installation.md

 ## Key points you should consider after Galore Dev Stack installation

-1. Always **login as an administrator user** to perform write operations such as creating asset nodes, events and so on.
+1. Always **login as an administrator user** to perform write operations (e.g. creating asset nodes, events and etc).

 2. For more information on "Resolving problems with the SDK", see [Troubleshooting](Troubleshooting.md) specifically Known issue 1 and 2.